-610 5.2.1 Electrical TTC interface (backplane input)
+699 5.2.1 Electrical TTC interface (backplane input)

 - A clean clock of 40.079MHz is received as a differential electrical signal via the ATCA - backplane.
 The signal is AC-coupled on the extension mezzanine and routed into an "any-in" - differential receiver or directly into the jitter cleaner - The clock is accompanied by a TTC data signal, differential, AC coupled on the mezzanine, - electrically compatible to Xilinx MGT.
 The data rate is assumed to be 3.2Gb/s, 8b/10b - encoded.
-Format being defined by the hub designers. - Data paths supported from both hub slots 1 and 2.
+Format being defined by the Hub designers. - Data paths supported from both Hub slots 1 and 2.

-618 5.2.2 Electrical DAQ interface (backplane output)
+707 5.2.2 Electrical DAQ interface (backplane output)

-- Readout data are sent to the DAQ via ATCA backplane on 6 links, LHC bunch clock - 620 synchronous, AC coupled on L1Topo, Xilinx MGT compatible, below 10Gb/s.
-Data paths are - supported into both hub slots 1 and 2.
-The data formats are being defined by the hub/ROD - 622 community.
-Readout paths supported from both FPGAs to both hub slots, ie. a total of 4 - 623 times 2+1spare link.
+- Readout data are sent to the DAQ/2nd level trigger via the ATCA backplane on 6 links to each - 709 Hub/ROD, LHC bunch clock synchronous, AC coupled on L1Topo, Xilinx MGT compatible, - at 6.4Gb/s.
+Data paths are supported into both Hub slots 1 and 2.
+The data formats are being - defined by the Hub/ROD community.
+At the same time the data format for headers and - trailers will be similar to those used in the eFEX system.
+Readout/RoI paths are supported - from both FPGAs to both Hub slots, i.e. a total of 4 times 2+1 spare link.

-624 5.2.3 IPbus interface (backplane I/O)
+714 5.2.3 IPbus interface (backplane I/O)

-- Module control links are standard Gigabit Ethernet via the backplane from/to hub slot 1.
-The - 626 phy chip is located on the extension mezzanine.
+- Module control links are standard Gigabit Ethernet via the backplane from/to Hub slot 1.
+The - 716 phy chip is located on the extension mezzanine.
 The envisaged phy chip (VSC8221) allows - for magnetics-free, capacitive coupling, which will be the baseline.

-628 5.2.4 DCS interfaces (backplane I/O)
+718 5.2.4 DCS interfaces (backplane I/O)

-- The IPMC module is linked to the outside world via an I2C (IPMB) bus in ATCA Zone-1, - and a standard Ethernet link to hub slot 2 via the base interface.
+- The IPMC module is linked to the outside world via an I2C (IPMB) bus in ATCA Zone-1, - and a standard Ethernet link to Hub slot 2 via the base interface.

-631 5.2.5 Electrical CTP interface (front panel output)
+721 5.2.5 Electrical CTP interface (front panel output)

 - The Central Trigger Processor is interfaced electrically via a VHDCI SCSI style connector. - Pinout is unchanged with respect to the Phase-0 L1Topo module.
 Signals level is LVDS.
 All - signal pairs can be driven from the two processor FPGAs.
-The allocation of pairs to - 635 individual FPGAs is implemented on the extension mezzanine.
+The allocation of pairs to - individual FPGAs is implemented on the extension mezzanine.
 The interface is assumed to be - data lines only, though parity and clock signals could be generated in FPGAs if required.
-The - 637 signal level is LVDS.
+The - 727 signal level is LVDS.